-Especially if you’re a first-timer (see related post titled “Home Building Advice for First Timers“) but also if you’re a veteran, you’re going to have some “why didn’t I think of that” moments after it’s too late.
+Especially if you’re a first-timer (see related post titled “Home Building Advice for First Timers“), but also if you’re a veteran, you’re going to have some “why didn’t I think of that” moments after it’s too late.
 Over the years I’ve kept a list of small and easy, but somewhat important, things to remember when building a home.
-Below is a list of 17 of my favorites (I know, the title says “15” but I’ve added more over the years).
+Below is a list of 20 of my favorites, plus a few optional things to consider.

 Securing the Sub-Floor

 Insist that the builder use screws (or nail screws) and Liquid Nail to secure the sub-floor (2nd story) and the stairs.
 Using regular nails allows sub-floor movement over time, which leads to floor creaks when people walk on it.
 This is an item you can easily inspect after the upstairs flooring is laid and the stairs are constructed.
 If you see that a nail gun was used, talk to the building supervisor.
 He might have used nail screws, which emulate a screw due to coiled grooves that cause them to screw in slightly as they enter the wood.
 I have no issues with those.

 Ask for a leftover set of each type of tile, carpet, grout, wallpaper, brick, paint and trim for future repairs and remodeling.
 After getting each, catalog the exact manufacturer and description of each in a document in case you need more than the leftover amount or can no longer read the label.
 If it’s not obviously marked, talk to the builder before the house is finished.

 Similar to requesting extra materials and cataloging information about each, do the same with the various paint colors used throughout the house.
 It will only be a matter of time before you have some wall damage or do some minor remodel that requires some paint touch-up.
 I know Lowe’s and Home Depot can match the color using a small sample, but it’s not always a perfect match.